Senate panel advances EPA nominee; GOP slams Interior pick

 WASHINGTON (AP) — A Senate committee has endorsed President Joe Biden’s nomination of Michael Regan to lead the Environmental Protection Agency, setting up a vote in the full Senate.

 The Senate Environment and Public Works Committee advanced Regan’s nomination Tuesday on a 14-6 vote.
+Four Republicans, including new committee member Lindsey Graham of South Carolina, joined with all 10 Democrats to support Regan.

 Regan, who has served as North Carolina’s top environmental regulator since 2017, would be the first Black man to run the EPA.
 Lisa Jackson, EPA administrator in President Barack Obama’s first term, was the first African American to lead the agency.